devyat009/youtube-downloader/README.md

 # youtube-downloader
-An simple Youtube video downloader in python using the [yt-dlp](https://github.com/yt-dlp/yt-dlp) under the hood.
+A simple YouTube video downloader in Python, HTML, CSS and JavaScript using the [yt-dlp](https://github.com/yt-dlp/yt-dlp) under the hood.

-Note 2024/8/8 -  Coming soon new backend and interface based on html and css
+- Supported formats: mp4

-- Supported formats are: mp4, m4a, webm
+- Resolution supported: up to 2160p 60fps
-- Resoulion supported: up to 2160p
+- Auto audio quality selection.

 The interface: